kohlschutter/junixsocket/src/site/markdown/dependency.md

 DBeaver, for example to connect to PostgreSQL or MySQL databases, add junixsocket to the corresponding driver settings.

+DBeaver has [problems](https://github.com/kohlschutter/junixsocket/issues/120) with the POM-only `junixsocket-core` artifact, so we have to specify both `junixsocket-common` and `junixsocket-native-common`:

 Select "Connect by URL" (not Host), then specify a JDBC URL from the variants above.
 Click "Driver properties" and adjust the driver properties as instructed above.